 As such, quantum mechanics is not a candidate for a fundamental physical theory.
 It has two dynamical laws: the deterministic Schrödinger equation and the stochastic collapse rule.
 What are the conditions for applying the former, and what are the conditions for applying the latter?
 Measurements and observations are extremely vague concepts.
 Take a concrete experimental apparatus for example.
-When should we treat it as part of the quantum system that evolves linearly and when should we treat it as an "observer," i.e. something that stands outside the quantum system and collapses the wave function?
-That is, in short, the quantum measurement problem.4
+When should we treat it as part of the quantum system that evolves linearly and when should we treat it as an 'observer', that is, something that stands outside the quantum system and collapses the wave function?
+That is, in short, the quantum measurement problem.

 Various solutions have been proposed regarding the measurement problem.
-Bohmian mechanics (BM) solves it by adding particles to the ontology and an additional guidance equation for the particles' motion.
-Ghirardi-Rimini-Weber (GRW) theories postulate a spontaneous collapse mechanism.
-Everettian quantum mechanics (EQM) simply removes the collapse rules from standard quantum mechanics and suggest that there are many (emergent) worlds, corresponding to the branches of the wave function, which are all real.
+BM solves it by adding particles to the ontology and an additional guidance equation for the particles' motion.
+GRW theories postulate a spontaneous collapse mechanism.
+EQM simply removes the collapse rules from standard quantum mechanics and suggest that there are many (emergent) worlds, corresponding to the branches of the wave function, which are all real.
 My aim here is not to adjudicate among these theories.
 Suffice it to say that they are all quantum theories that remove the centrality of observations and observers.

-To simplify the discussions, I will use BM as a key example.5 In BM, in addition to the wave function that evolves unitarily according to the Schrödinger equation, particles have precise locations, and their configuration $Q = (Q_1, Q_2, ..., Q_N)$ follows the guidance equation:
+To simplify the discussions, I will use BM as a key example.
+In BM, in addition to the wave function that evolves unitarily according to the Schrödinger equation, particles have precise locations, and their configuration $Q = (Q_1, Q_2, ..., Q_N)$ follows the guidance equation:

-$$\frac{dQ_i}{dt} = \frac{\hbar}{m_i} \operatorname{Im} \frac{\nabla_i \psi(q)}{\psi(q)} (q = Q)$$ (3)
+$$\frac{dQ_i}{dt} = \frac{\hbar}{m_i} \operatorname{Im} \frac{\nabla_i \psi(q)}{\psi(q)} (q = Q).$$ (3)